-Here is your chance to do something completely different, come on a desert lake safari to explore Lake Nasser’s magnificent desert landscapes and biodiversity in your own private live aboard boat supported by a well-appointed mother ship and safari crew who will take good care of you on an African style safari; an experience which cannot be underestimated.
-Refer to Safari Boats & Crew.
+If you enjoy nature and the out of doors then here is a chance to experience a totally unique outdoor adventure which is also ideal for families.
+Come on a small boat safari to explore Lake Nasser’s magnificent desert landscapes and biodiversity in your own private live aboard boat supported by a well-appointed mother ship and safari crew who will take good care of you on an African style boat safari; an experience which cannot be underestimated.

 “Tim Baily who was born and raised in Kenya runs and organizes 'The African Angler' and it is through Tim's enterprise that individuals find themselves in the desert of southern Egypt.
 It must be emphasized from the very outset that the term safari is precisely what a trip to Lake Nasser is.
 The environment is rugged, though incredibly beautiful, remote and demanding.
 Yet despite this Tim has, evolved an adventure which is remarkably civilized in several aspects, primarily centered about the social and culinary side of the trip”.